Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/03_Physical_devices_and_queue_families.md

 ```

 Now that we have this fancy queue family lookup function, we can use it as a
-check in the `isDeviceSuitable` function to ensure that the device has can
+check in the `isDeviceSuitable` function to ensure that the device can process
-process the commands we want to use:
+the commands we want to use:

 ```c++
 bool isDeviceSuitable(VkPhysicalDevice device) {